phdonn/LoL-Match-Prediction/README.md

 While the final model didn't improve raw accuracy, its more balanced approach to prediction and reliance on interpretable game metrics suggests it may be more reliable across different game scenarios.

+### Conclusion:

+The final model builds on the baseline by incorporating features that are rooted in the mechanics of gameplay and are likely to influence match outcomes.
+The hyperparameter tuning process ensured a balance between model complexity and generalization.
+While the accuracy improvement is slight, the final model’s strength lies in its enhanced interpretability and its ability to leverage meaningful gameplay features, making it a more robust predictor of match outcomes.

+## **Graph 1: Baseline Feature Importance**
    <iframe
     src="assets/accuracy_comparison_2.html"
     width="800"